 - Simple Therapy

-- A new musculoskeletal program, effective January 1, 2022, will be available to Postdocs as well as their covered dependents (age 18 or older) who are enrolled in the GW Postdoc PPO.
-Complete the free musculoskeletal risk survey by visiting simpletherapy.com/go/gw and be notified when the program begins.
+- A musculoskeletal program available to Postdocs as well as their covered dependents (age 18 or older) who are enrolled in the GW Postdoc PPO.

 - Basic Life and Accidental Death and Dismemberment (AD&D)